GoogleCloudPlatform/emblem/docs/auth-design.md

 1. The user's browser makes the indicated request to the Emblem callback URL.

-1. The Emblem server receives the request, and makes a server-side request (*not* involving the browser) to the authentication server providing the *code* and a *client secret* registered with the Emblem website's GCP project.
+1. The Emblem website server receives the request, and makes a server-side request (*not* involving the browser) to the authentication server providing the *code* and a *client secret* registered with the Emblem website's GCP project.
 The authentication server responds with a JSON object that includes an active *id token*.

 1. The Emblem website server sends an HTTP redirect to the user's browser to return to the website page they started this login flow from.
 The redirect